RobertMortimer/sjd_doc/chapter1.md

 [https://www.codecademy.com/learn/learn-python](https://www.codecademy.com/learn/learn-python)

-This provides an excellent resouce for learning the fundementles of python in small snippets but does not cover the issues of writing and running programs on your local machine.
+This provides an excellent resource for learning the fundamentals of python in small snippets but does not cover the issues of writing and running programs on your local machine.
 You can log onto Codecademy using your google account for authentication.

 :exclamation: Always read the Terms & Conditions

 ### A Byte of python

 Although Codecademy give a nice structured introduction to python it does not cover the wider skills of creating and running and maintaining your own python programs.
-A Byte of python will be our rodmap towards becomming competent local developer.
+A Byte of python will be our road-map towards becoming competent local developer.

 [https://python.swaroopch.com/](https://python.swaroopch.com/)